Skip to main content

 We start with a no cost Gemba walk.
 No commitment required.

-A customer or prime contractor is requiring demonstrable domestic sourcing as a condition of the relationship
+A customer is requiring demonstrable domestic sourcing

-An OEM in your region is reshoring production and looking for qualified Tennessee suppliers across Tier one and Tier two
+An OEM in your region is reshoring and looking for qualified local suppliers

 How Tennessee MEP Can Help